All Episodes

 So it's a lot of fun.

-Yeah, I think it's important, you know.
+Yeah, I think it's important, you know?

-Yeah, there is if you guys are helping each other out a lot.
+If you guys are helping each other out a lot.

 Yeah.